Lexington-class aircraft carrier: Fire control and electronics

 The two superfiring eight-inch turrets had a Mk 30 rangefinder at the rear of the turret for local control, but the guns were normally controlled by two Mk 18 fire-control directors, one each on the fore and aft spotting tops.
 A 20 ft rangefinder was fitted on top of the pilothouse to provide range information for the directors.
 Each group of three 5-inch guns was controlled by a Mk 19 director, two of which were mounted on each side of the spotting tops.
 Plans were made before the war to replace the obsolete Mk 19 directors with two heavier Mk 33 directors, one each on the fore and aft five-inch spotting tops, but these plans were cancelled when the dual-purpose guns replaced the main armament in early 1942.

-Saratoga received a RCA CXAM-1 early warning radar in February 1941 during a refit in Bremerton.
+Saratoga received a CXAM-1 early warning radar from RCA in February 1941 during a refit in Bremerton.
 The antenna was mounted on the forward lip of the funnel with its control room directly below the aerial, replacing the secondary conning station formerly mounted there.
 She also received two FC (Mk 3) surface fire-control radars in late 1941, although these were both removed along with her main armament in January 1942.
 The new dual-purpose guns were controlled by two Mk 37 directors, each mounting an FD (Mk 4) anti-aircraft gunnery radar.
 When the 1.1-inch guns were replaced by 40 mm guns in 1942, the directors for the smaller guns were replaced by five Mk 51 directors.
 Additional radars were added during 1942 and the ship's electronics were modernized during her refit in January 1944.